On Wednesday, June 9, 2010 @ 9:00 PM the legendary TOBACCO ROAD will once again host a COFFEE HOUSE GYPSIES concert for a cause.

 Check donations for Camillus will be accepted at the CHG concert and should be made payable to CAMILLUS.
 Local companies wanting to make a corporate donation to Camillus can get show tickets for donating.
 For more information about donations for tickets please contact [email protected]

 Tickets to this show are on sale now.
-For ticket information please contact [email protected]Be sure to tell them Soul Of Miami sent you!
+For ticket information please contact [email protected]If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.